-Concordium Governance Committee Elections#
+Concordium Governance Committee elections#

 Concordium Governance Committee elections are a vital part of decentralization, allowing the Concordium community to make decisions about the blockchain.

 The voting system chosen for this election is called approval voting.
 The voter may choose as many candidates as they like, i.e., they assign either 0 or 1 to every candidate.
 In standard approval voting, all votes are added up and the candidates with the most votes get the seats.
-In our weighted case, every candidate that receives a vote receives the corresponding full weight of the account from which the voter was cast — the weights are not split amongst the candidates that receive a vote.
+In our weighted case, every candidate that receives a vote receives the corresponding full weight of the account from which the vote was cast — the weights are not split amongst the candidates that receive a vote.
 For example, suppose that there are four candidates, Peppa Pig, Rebecca Rabbit, Suzy Sheep and Zoe Zebra.
 And suppose that Alice has 4000 CCD and votes for Peppa, Bob has 2000 CCD and votes for Rebecca and Suzy, and Charlie has 3000 CCD and votes for Suzy and Zoe.
 Then the final tally is 4000 votes for Peppa, 2000 for Rebecca, 5000 for Suzy and 3000 for Zoe.

 The diagrams and descriptions below describe the process during each phase of the election.